colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 Most terms were limited to appearing in one position.
 For example, while *-face* readily forms pejorative compounds as a suffix, it fails to produce felicitous compounds as a prefix (*facewad*? *faceclown*? *facefart*?).

 Taking the product of these lists gives around 4,800 possible A+B combinations.
+Most are of a pejorative character, though some false positives slipped in (e.g. *dogpile*, *spitballs*).
 I scraped all Reddit comments from 2006 to the end of 2020, and counted the number of comments containing each.

 As a corpus, Reddit has the virtue of being uninhibited in its profanity, and on the cutting edge of new coinages.
 For example, Google Books Ngram Viewer, which indexes the majority of all books published in English up to 2019, [gives no results](https://books.google.com/ngrams/graph?content=fuckwaffle) for *fuckwaffle*, whereas the term has been used in 1,096 Reddit comments.